shroomjaks/Disboard-Auto-Bump-Selfbot/README.md

 This code is strictly educational.

-I am not liable for any accounts that get moderated by Discord from the use of this selfbot.
+I am not liable for any accounts that get moderated by Discord due to the use of this selfbot.

 # Setup:
 Open **config.json**: